 Acetomorphine overdose; Diacetylmorphine overdose; Opiate overdose; Opioid overdose

-Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention website.
 Injury prevention & control: opioid overdose. www.cdc.gov/drugoverdose/opioids/heroin.html.
-Updated March 14, 2016.
-Accessed March 30, 2016.
+Updated February 9, 2017.
+Accessed August 15, 2017.